Tridiagonal matrix decomposition for Hamiltonian simulation on a quantum computer: Circuit for Hamiltonian Simulation

 The parameters that should be taken into account when implementing the evolution of the Hamiltonian \cite{Low2019hamiltonian} include the number of system qubits $n$, evolution time $t$, target error $\epsilon$, and how information on the Hamiltonian $H$ is accessed by the quantum computer.
 Our circuit does not require additional qubits, and it does not use oracles to access information.
 As we organized a large number of Pauli strings into an exponentially smaller number of commuting subsets we could expect improvement in the accuracy according to the Trotterization formula.

-The task of Hamiltonian simulation is to implement the operator $e^{-i\hat{H}t}$ on a quantum device.
+The task of Hamiltonian simulation is to implement the operator $e^{-\imath Ht}$ on a quantum device.
 For an operator $\hat{H}$ represented by a tridiagonal or symmetrized (as discussed in Section \ref{sec:H_decomposition}) matrix $H$ the quantum circuit is constructed as follows.

 First we generate internally commuting sets of Pauli strings $\{ S_{m,\pm}^n\}$ needed for the decomposition of $H$.
 These strings can be simultaneously diagonalized \cite{Kawase, Berg}.
 As an example, Table \ref{tab:diagonal_ops} contains the diagonalization operators $D_k$ for the real symmetrical tridiagonal matrix of size $2^4$ discussed in Section \ref{subsec:visualization}.
 Note that $D_0$ is an identity since the $S_0$ set is already diagonal.
-These operations, i.e.~generation of the commuting sets of Pauli strings and optional simultaneous diagonalization, do not need to be repeated when matrix changes values, making this approach suitable for use in variational algorithms \cite{cerezo2021variational, peruzzo2014variational}.
+These procedures, i.e.~the generation of the commuting sets of Pauli strings and optional simultaneous diagonalization are determined by the tridiagonal matrix structure.
+These steps do not need to be repeated when the matrix changes values, making this approach suitable for use in variational algorithms \cite{cerezo2021variational, peruzzo2014variational}.

-When a quantum state evolves in time under the action of $e^{-iHt}$ and the matrix $H$ is represented in Pauli basis as in formula \eqref{decomp_B} (or, equivalently, as in \eqref{eq: decomposition}) the Lie-Trotter product formula \cite{Trotter} and its higher order variants \cite{Childs_Trotter} should be implemented taking the internally commuting sets into account.
+When a quantum state evolves in time under the action of $e^{-\imath Ht}$ and the matrix $H$ is represented in Pauli basis as in formula \eqref{decomp_B} [or, equivalently, as in \eqref{eq: decomposition}] the Lie-Trotter product formula \cite{Trotter} and its higher order variants \cite{Childs_Trotter} should be implemented taking the internally commuting sets into account.
 Given the time evolution governed by the Hermitian $H$ and the number of Trotter repetitions $r$, using our decomposition we have: